wavefrontHQ/docs/pages/doc/wavefront_spring_boot3_tutorial.md

     </dependency>
     ```

-1. Add the following configurations to the `application.properties` file so that your application is named `spring-demo`, and the service is named `spring-petclinic`.
-Also set the probability of traces being sampled to 100% for demo purposes.
+1. Add the following configurations to the `application.properties` file so that your:
+    * Application is named `spring-demo`
+    * Service is named `spring-petclinic`
+    * The probability of traces being sampled is set to 100% for demo purposes.
+To learn more on trace data sampling, see [Trace Sampling](trace_data_sampling.html).
     ```
     management.wavefront.application.name=spring-demo
     management.wavefront.application.service-name=spring-petclinic